shield02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 > 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE
 > 10-love_exponent_breath - Script that displays the result of BREATH to the power of LOVE
 > 11-binary_to_decimal - Script that converts a number from base 2 to base 10
+> 12-combinations - Script that prints all possible combinations of two letters, except oo
 >